Student and Parent Testimonials

 “At Ringling I’m busy all the time.
 I’m in the illustration program where they’re training us to be professionals.
 The beach is pretty close, but I never have time to go—my art is so exciting.
 [On entering a more standard academic setting] It was an adjustment for me.
 I went to the Academic Research Center and they showed me how to get around stuff—like memorizing names and dates for Art History.
 Mnemonic devices.
 But the thought-provoking stuff—you definitely think about all that while you’re at Fairhaven.”

-— Peter Carlson, 2007 graduate, now at Ringling College of Art and Design
+— Peter Carlson, 2007 graduate, Ringling College of Art and Design graduate

 “Working as a freelance sound editor, half of my job is finding work.
 My experiences at Fairhaven taught me how to promote myself, which enables me to get work consistently.
 Fairhaven also helped me transition into adulthood easily.
 It was at Fairhaven that I learned what it means to do things on my own terms, which is essential.”